View More Images

 Day 3 Kaminoyama Onsen – Zao – Kaminoyama Onsen

-We transfer to the foothills of Mt.
-Zao-san, which dominates the skyline of Kaminoyama Onsen.
-Rather than one mountain, however, Mt.
-Zao-san is really composed of a cluster of volcanoes.
+We transfer to the foothills of Zao-san, which soars to 1,841 metres and dominates the skyline for miles around.
+Rather than a singular mountain, however, Zao is a massif, a mountain range, composed of a series of dormant volcanic peaks.

-Today, a local mountain guide joins us as we board a cable car which whisks us to the top of one of these volcanoes, Mt.
-Jizo-san.
-We are joined in the cable car by skiers and snowboarders, who throng here for the powder snow.
-As we near the top we enjoy spectacular aerial views of the terrain that we soon start descending through on our snowshoes.
+A local guide joins us at a chairlift, which we ride together to a highland plateau nestled 1,400 metres high on the slopes of Zao.
+Nearing the top we enjoy spectacular aerial views of the terrain that we soon start descending through on our snowshoes.
 Below us spread out over the mountainside, littering the landscape like a regimented, if somewhat ragged, troop of monstrous snowmen, are Zao’s remarkable juhyo snow monsters.
 Juhyo are created by the accumulation of ice and snow on trees forming these towering snowy giants.

 Meals: Breakfast, lunch & dinner provided.

-Day 4 Kaminoyama Onsen – Yamadera – Akakura Onsen
+Day 4 Kaminoyama Onsen – Yamadera – Natagiri Pass – Akakura Onsen

-After an early breakfast, we transfer by vehicle to Risshaku-ji Temple, commonly known as Yamadera.
-The temple is spectacularly sited high on a sheer cliff and we climb up to it using ice cleats.
+After breakfast, a vehicle transfers us to Risshaku-ji, a temple more commonly known as Yamadera.
+Spectacularly sited high on a sheer cliff, we climb up to it steadying ourselves by using ice cleats.
 A winding, stepped path leads us through dense cedar forest to the temple buildings.
-Clinging seemingly precariously to the rock face, they present a picturesque scene and together with the spectacular views over the valley below make the effort more than worthwhile.
+Clinging seemingly precariously to the rock face, they present a picturesque scene and, together with the spectacular views over the valley below, make the effort more than worthwhile.

 Matsuo Basho, Japan’s greatest poet, visited Yamadera in 1689 on the famous journey detailed in his itinerant narrative Narrow Road to the Deep North: